Agentic AI

 Speaking the Investigator’s Language

-When we first tested SCREEN’s data with AI models, the answers were inconsistent.
+When I first tested SCREEN’s data with AI models, the answers were inconsistent.
 A vague question led to a vague answer, and non-technical investigators naturally asked in the middle of piecing together complex cases.
 I didn’t want to force them to “prompt like an engineer.”

 Iterations